Cimpress-MCP/Tiger-Types/README.md

 }
 ```

-This result can also be accomplished with the `Let` method.
+This result can also be accomplished with the `Let` operation.

 ### A Note on `null`

 Most of this library is allergic to `null`.
 It advertises where `null` is allowed, and where it is not – heavily tilted to the latter.
-If returning `null` from a passed function would violate the semantics of an operation, then that method will thow an exception.
+If returning `null` from a passed function would violate the semantics of an operation, then that operation will thow an exception.
 For example, the contract of `Map` is that it will only return an optional value in the <i>None</i> state if the original value is in the <i>None</i> state.
 However, if returning `null` from the passed function were allowed, that would put the returned value into the <i>None</i> state.
 This should be refactored into a method of type `Func<TSome, Option<U>>`, and used with the `Bind` operation.

 ## How You Develop It